XuPaperCup/WorldEdit-BE/README.md

 7. If you have already opened MCBE or entered the world before the installation or during the installation, you may need to restart the world or restart MCBE to take effect.

 <a href="https://github.com/XuPaperCup/WorldEdit-BE/releases">➜ Click here for the version list to download files</a>

-(Currently there are no any version released, release will be out once it is ready.)